 Conveyor belts are an indispensable part of any manufacturing process, and no assembly line can work without them.
 Unfortunately, conveyor belts can also be a source of injury if they are not maintained or operated properly.
 Lack of safety training and knowledge of the risks and dangers associated with working on conveyor belts also leads to accidents.
-If the employer fails to provide a safe working environment to the workers, and willfully disregards the mandated safety standards, and this causes injury to a worker, the employer may be required to pay compensation to the worker in addition to the workers compensation benefits.
+If the employer fails to provide a safe working environment to the workers and willfully disregards the mandated safety standards, which causes injury to a worker, the employer may be required to pay compensation to the worker in addition to the workers compensation benefits.

 Common Causes of Conveyor Belt Injuries

-- Improperly assembled conveyor belt – if the employer or supervisor fails to follow proper instructions when assembling the conveyor belt or any other machinery, it can put the workers at risk of an injury.
+- Improperly assembled conveyor belt – if the employer or supervisor fails to follow proper instructions when assembling the conveyor belt or any other machinery, it can put the workers at risk of injury.

-- Partially or completely unguarded conveyor belts – it is important to place guard rails in locations where employees may accidentally place fingers, hands or feet into pinch points.
+- Partially or completely unguarded conveyor belts – it is important to place guard rails in locations where employees may accidentally place fingers, hands, or feet into pinch points.
 If the employer fails to provide guard rails completely or partially, he may be held liable for the injury.

 - Hazardous speed of operation – workers can suffer crush injuries if their limbs get caught between the objects moving along the conveyor belt or between the conveyor belt and the object.
 If the workers are made to work on a conveyor belt that is running too fast, the employer may be held liable.

-- Objects falling from conveyor belt – if the conveyor belt is overloaded with objects, some objects may fall.
+- Objects falling from the conveyor belt – if the conveyor belt is overloaded with objects, some objects may fall.
 Depending on the location of the conveyor belt and weight of the falling object, the worker may suffer serious injuries.
 In case of an overhead belt, the falling object may cause a serious injury and even death.

-- Lack of safety training – if the worker is made to work on a conveyor belt without being provided the adequate safety training, then the chances of an injury become very high.
+- Lack of safety training – if the worker is made to work on a conveyor belt without being provided adequate safety training, then the chances of an injury become very high.
 In case the injury is caused because of the employer’s failure to provide adequate safety training, the employer may be held liable.

-Obtaining Workers Compensation in Missouri
+Obtaining Workers’ Compensation in Missouri

 Workplace Injury and Accident Causes